cavaunpeu/statistics-all-along/presentation.md

 ---

-Since probabilities are numbers in $[0, 1]$, the product of a bunch of probabilities gets very small, very quick.
-For this reason, we often take the natural logarithm: the log of a product becomes the sum of logs.
+Since probabilities are numbers in $$[0, 1]$$, the product of a bunch of probabilities gets very small, very quick.
+For this reason, we often take the natural logarithm.

 $$
 \begin{align*}